 Prior to the benchmark in January 2017, it was decided to revise how the IESSNS index was calculated as three more years of IESSNS data had been collected.
 The revised index is an annual age-segregated abundance index including age 3 - 11, and year 2010 and from 2012 onwards (Olafsdottir et al., 2017).
-The index is calculated using stratified approach in the StoX software (Salthaug et al., 2017).
+The index is calculated using stratified approach in the StoX software (Salthaug et al., 2017; Johnsen et al., 2019).
 Survey coverage was acceptable for the included years; hence, the density index was replaced by an abundance index.
-Ages 3 to 5 were included as internal consistency has improved compared to the 2014 benchmark (ICES, 2014b), and a large proportion of the stock is in this age range.
-Years 2007 and 2011 were excluded due to limited spatial coverage of the survey compared to the other years (ICES, 2017a).
-Southern boundary of the survey area were set at latitude 60 °N as in the years 2010, and from 2012-2016, where there is sufficient coverage for the area north of 60 °N given the stratification method used to calculate the index.
+Ages 3 to 5 were included as internal consistency has improved compared to the 2014 benchmark (ICES, 2014a), and a large proportion of the stock is in this age range.
+Years 2007 and 2011 were excluded due to limited spatial coverage of the survey area was set at latitude 60 °N as in the years 2010, and from 2012-2016, where there is sufficient coverage for the area north of 60 °N given the stratification method used to calculate the index.
 For details, see Olafsdottir et al. (2017).